actix/book/actix-web/src/sec-4-1-extractors.md

 }
 ```

 Some extractors provide a way to configure extraction process.
-Json extracor
+Json extractor
 [*JsonConfig*](../../actix-web/actix_web/dev/struct.JsonConfig.html) type for configuration.
 When you register handler `Route::with()` returns configuration instance.
 In case of
 *Json* extractor it returns *JsonConfig*.
 You can configure max size of the json